 6. Draw additional petals between the existing upper petals, using two curved lines for each.

 7. Draw additional lower petals emerging from the back of the flower.
 Then, detail some of the petals by drawing lines of various lengths from their base.
 This adds depth to the flower.

 8. Draw the anthers, or pollen producing structures, within the flower.
 For each anther, extend two short, parallel lines from the center of the flower.
 Enclose the lines by drawing a circular shape at the tip.

 9. Draw the flower’s environment.
 Draw a slightly curved horizon line passing behind the flower.
 Draw a lily pad beneath it by enclosing an irregular circular shape.
 Draw a few more lily pads, each an irregular circle like a pie with a slice cut from it.
 Detail the lily pads using short, curved lines.
 Then, draw wavy, horizontal lines of various lengths all around the lily pads to indicate ripples in the water.

 10. Color your lotus flower.
 In nature, lotuses may be white, red, pink, purple, yellow, or a combination of these colors.
-Don’t forget to check out our other flower drawing guides, including the tulip, sunflower, rose, and lily.

 Thank You for Signing Up!